COURSE TITLE:

 Assignment #6: “Listening” & “Questioning” Responses.

-Assignment #7: 2-Week Journaling.
+Assignment #7: Two Week Journaling.

-Keep a 2-week journal of your listening and question responses in the classroom or with other educators.
-A minimum of 3 entries per week.
+Keep a 2-week journal of your listening and question responses in your classroom, in your area of work, or with other

 ADDITIONAL ASSIGNMENTS REQUIRED FOR UNIVERSITY QUARTER CREDIT